The Sausage Ghost is one of the enduring and haunting stories of the French Quarter, based on the Henry Moity case of the New Orleans trunk murders.

 Videos showing how easy it is to make pompom rugs are making the rounds again- how easy is it, really?
 I decide to find out.

-Combining multiple colors on a single wall to create an ombre effect can seem daunting, but with a little advice, you can create an impressive accent wall in any room.
+Combining multiple colors on one wall for an ombre effect can seem daunting, but with this advice, you can create a great accent wall in any room.

 Instead of a very complicated series of folds and creases, 3d (or modular) origami as one basic set of folds that you combine to make all kinds of models- click for detailed instructions with photos!